- Rank: 13

 Thanks for your Votes and Follows.

-Key indexes from six important Asian countries.
+Indexes from six key Asian countries.

 Ratio charts of six key European stock markets with the euro.

-The five largest Middle Eastern markets, with a dividend-exposure ETF.
+The five largest Middle Eastern markets.

 This weekly SPX EMA chart provides reliable long-term Buy-Sell signals.